Uncategorized

 It’s Not the First Time We’ve Been Down This Road

-The situation we will face is similar to the mistake we in the US made with manufacturing over the last several decades, as companies moved production offshore to cut costs.
+The situation we will face is similar to the mistake we in the US made with manufacturing over the last several decades, as manufacturing companies moved production offshore to cut costs.
 That massive offshoring indeed saved a ton of money, but when you offshore the making of things, you also offshore a tremendous amount of knowledge with it.

 Those kinds of skills don’t go extinct overnight.
 There is a lot of inertia in the system, but in a couple of decades the people with the high-end skills age out and they are no longer replaced from below.

-The current administration is making a Quixotic rearguard attempt to “bring back industry” by using tariffs to make domestic manufacture more competitive.
-It’s an appealing idea, but the chain of industrial engineering and highly skilled crafts that had developed continuously since the early 19th Century was severed thirty or forty years ago when we abandoned most manufacturing.
+It’s an appealing idea, but the chain of industrial engineering and highly skilled crafts that had developed continuously since the early 19th Century was severed two generations ago when we abandoned most manufacturing.
+Those folks aren’t there anymore.

 In other words, when we sent manufacturing overseas we deracinated the higher-level fields of industrial design and product engineering.
 It says on the packaging that your phone was designed in Cupertino, but is it really designed domestically when the myriad details inside the case can only be designed in Shenzhen, where they actually know how to make it?